 Here are the important elements of employee engagement you should be paying attention to right now:

 - Clear communication from leadership

 - Concern for their wellbeing

-- Clear understanding of their roles and responsibilities
+- A clear understanding of their roles and responsibilities

-- Access to the tools and resources they need to to their jobs
+- Access to the tools and resources they need for their jobs

 - Support from their direct managers.